Skip to navigation | Skip to main content | Skip to footer

 Learn more about Helen's background and her research as a Clinical Research Training Fellow.

-Discover more about non-clinical PhD student Alis' PhD journey, from why she applied to the scheme to her plans after her PhD.
+Discover more about non-clinical PhD student Melville’s journey, from taking part in a Black in Cancer (BiC) Mentorship Programme to her plans after ger PhD.

 Anu Datta